 The Rubber Button Lighting

-The Power Symbol (left) moulded in the Rubber Button is translucent.
+The Power Symbol (above) moulded in the Rubber Button is translucent.
 So it emits light shone on it from the inside by the Blue/Red LED mounted on the Control Board.
 The three conditions presented by the light, according to the number of button presses, are: